postatum/lets-go/README.md

 lets-go
 =======

-Playing with Go & AngularJS.
+Playing with Go, AngularJS and other stuff.